anvetsu/reo/docs/data.md

 ## Relational Databases

-Motto can read and write relational databases.
+Reo can read and write relational databases.
 It comes with an embedded relational database that can be used as local storage.

 The main functions for interacting with the database is `db_cmd` and `db_qry`. `Db_cmd` is used for data-definition and